npm/npm/doc/cli/npm-version.md

 "prepatch", "preminor", "premajor", "prerelease").
 In the second case, the existing version will be incremented by 1 in the specified field.

 If run in a git repo, it will also create a version commit and tag, and fail if the repo is not clean.
-This behavior is controlled by the `git-tag-version` config option, and can be disabled on the command-line by running `npm --no-git-tag-version version`
+This behavior is controlled by `git-tag-version` (see below), and can be disabled on the command line by running `npm --no-git-tag-version version`

 If supplied with `--message` (shorthand: `-m`) config option, npm will use it as a commit message when creating a version commit.
 If the